anishsarum/nexus/README.md

 - All source code is public for transparency and auditability.

 ## Next Steps

 - Manual strategy builder and backtesting (in progress)
 - Add trading strategies and real-time updates
 - Expand portfolio analytics
 - Improve documentation

+## Contributing & Documentation

+- Please document new features or changes in this README.
+- Keep code modular for strategy builder, analytics, and real-time updates.